faithgarza001/faithgarza001.github.io/README.md

 🔹 LAMP Stack (Linux, Apache, MySQL, PHP) for solid infrastructure 🔹 Secure & Scalable – Designed to handle high traffic with ease

+💡 These are just a few of the projects I’ve built!
+Want to see more?
+Dive into the project and explore the rest! 🚀🔍

 🛠️ Tech Toolbox
 💻 Languages: C#, JavaScript, Java, HTML, CSS
 📦 Frameworks & Tools: Node.js, Spring Boot, Razor Pages, Redis